Are you looking for information on ...

 There are better churches that already exist.

-You couldn’t possibly create something meaningful by planting a church.
+I couldn’t possibly create something meaningful by planting a church.

 Has God called you to start a church?

-Is a community missing something?
+Is your community missing something?

 Are there more unbelievers you could reach?